kskalvar/aws-eks-cluster-fargate-quickstart/README.md

 Abstract:
 ```
 Although AWS EKS has been available for quite sometime and AWS EKS Fargate has finally been released,
-there are still some manual configuration steps required to get the Fargate worker nodes to work with
+there are still some manual steps required to get the Fargate worker nodes to work with the cluster.
-the cluster.
 In this quickstart we'll step you throught the entire process of deploying a simple web
 application and give a simple demo of how fargate can scale nodes dynamically.

-The big difference this time from AWS EKS QuckStart we've done in the past using CloudFormation and some
+The big difference this time from AWS EKS QuckStart we've done in the past using CloudFormation scripts,
-scripts, we are now heavily dependent on eksctl, the AWS EKS configuration tool.
+we're now heavily dependent on using eksctl, the AWS EKS configuration tool.
 ```
 This solution shows how to create an AWS EKS Cluster with Fargate support and deploy a simple web application with an external Application Load Balancer.
 ```